Emmanuel Joel Ekponobhoa

 Consultant in Delta State

-He is also a scholar of African intellectual and political history, with a specialised focus on international law, justice, and post-colonial state formation.
-He holds a Bachelor’s degree in History and International Studies and a Master’s degree in History and Diplomatic Studies, and is currently pursuing a PhD in History and Diplomatic Studies.
-His doctoral research examines the role of international law in the attainment of justice in post-colonial Africa between 1960 and 2020.
+He is also a Nigerian historian and international relations scholar, whose academic work engages the intersections of postcolonial international law, African political thought, and critical International Relations theory.
+He holds a bachelor’s degree in History and International Studies and a Master’s degree in History and Diplomatic Studies, with doctoral research focused on international law and the attainment of justice in postcolonial African contexts.